No. 5 Villanova blasts Marquette 85-68 for 6th straight win

+MILWAUKEE (AP) — Collin Gillespie’s accuracy and Villanova’s efficiency assured that the Wildcats wouldn’t join the list of Marquette’s highly-ranked victims.

-MILWAUKEE (AP) — Collin Gillespie scored 22 points and sank six 3-pointers as No. 5 Villanova routed Marquette 85-68 for its sixth consecutive victory Wednesday night.
+Gillespie scored 22 points and sank six 3-pointers as No. 5 Villanova routed Marquette 85-68 for its sixth consecutive victory Wednesday night.

-Jeremiah Robinson-Earl and Justin Moore had 13 points each and Caleb Daniels added 10 to help the Wildcats overpower Marquette, which lost its third straight.
-Gillespie shot 6 of 11 from 3-point range.
+“I was getting open shots, and guys were finding me,” said Gillespie, who went 6 of 11 from 3-point range.
+“Credit to my teammates for finding me.
+I was just playing off my jump shot.”

 Marquette (5-5, 1-3 Big East) was seeking to beat a top-10 team for the third time this season.
 The Golden Eagles had beaten then-No. 4 Wisconsin 67-65 on Dec.
 4 and topped then-No.9 Creighton 89-84 on Dec.
 14. Wisconsin is now ninth and Creighton is 13th.

-They didn’t have nearly as much success against Villanova (8-1, 3-0), though they did keep things interesting until halftime.
+“I thought we started the game off not really aggressive defensively,” Wright said.
+“Toward the end of the first half, we made some steals and made some plays.”

+Jeremiah Robinson-Earl and Justin Moore had 13 points each and Caleb Daniels added 10 for Villanova.
+Jamal Cain scored 15 to lead Marquette, while D.J.
+Carton and Theo John added 10 points each.

-The game went back and forth early on.
-Villanova’s Justin Moore scored five points during an 8-0 run late in the first half that gave Villanova a 36-30 lead at the break.
+Marquette stayed close early thanks in part to its use of a zone defense, something the Golden Eagles hadn’t utilized much this season.
+Villanova needed an 8-0 run late in the first half to take a 36-30 lead at the break.

-Marquette’s Jamal Cain opened the second half with a 3-pointer that cut Villanova’s lead to 36-33, but the Wildcats answered with a 10-1 spurt that included 3-pointers from Gillespie and Cole Swider.
+Cain opened the second half with a 3-pointer that cut Villanova’s lead to 36-33, but the Wildcats answered with a 10-1 spurt that included 3-pointers from Gillespie and Cole Swider.

 Villanova was never threatened again and led by as much as 23.